kaleab-k/gsv_yolo/README.md

 # Compiling the program

-Set the directory variable to the path where the images and the associated JSON is stored.
+Set the directory variable to the path where the images and the associated JSON is stored using the _'dir'_ command line argument and execute the script.
+You can also set debug_flag using _'debug'_ arg.

-    dataset_dir = "..."

-and execute the script

-    python yolov3.py
+    python yolov3.py --dir "the/path/to/route/directory" (--debug)

 comments [pcl]:

 - I get an error when showing images: cv2.error: OpenCV(3.4.2) /tmp/build/80754af9/opencv-suite_1535558553474/work/modules/highgui/src/window.cpp:632: error: (-2:Unspecified error) The function is not implemented.
 Rebuild the library with Windows, GTK+ 2.x or Carbon support.
 If you are on Ubuntu or Debian, install libgtk2.0-dev and pkg-config, then re-run cmake or configure script in function 'cvShowImage'